trevorm10/GreenRootsLandscapingCowebsite/README.md

 -The client doesnt want to a CMS or word press feature.
 They want us to do all uploads and changes to the website on their behalf, hence i didnot update the Proposal with that feature

 -Content is added shown in the wireframes.
 The image folder is created and images are added in it

+-All other web pages where created and their respective HTML code are in the folders.